AleksanderLubkiewicz/Selenium_Webdriver/README.md

 ## PHP TRAVELS
-Automatic tests of selected elements of the PHP Travels online portal. (http://www.kurs-selenium.pl/demo/).
+Automatic tests of selected elements of the PHP Travels online portal. (http://www.kurs-selenium.pl/demo/). <br>
 To run tests, it is recommended to place all py files in one folder and use PyTest.

 ## Legimi_R_E_1